yijunyu/trusted-programming.github.io/articles/docs-rs.md

 ### Fix bug which prevented to click on the footer

 Because of how the footer is displayed on docs.rs, we was going "under" the rustdoc content.
 To fix it, this [pull request](https://github.com/rust-lang/docs.rs/pull/1603) made it move on top.

+### Fix dropdown menu display in top navbar

+A regression was introduced when the top navbar was improved.
+This [pull request](https://github.com/rust-lang/docs.rs/pull/1717) fixed it.